ivanbrugere/ivanbrugere.github.io/md-cv/resume.md

 ## Publications
 `2020`
-CEGE: Constrained Equitable Graph Editing via Reinforcement Learning (_in submission_)
+GAEA: Graph Augmentation for Equitable Access via Reinforcement Learning (_in submission_)

 Privacy Shadow: Measuring Node Predictability and Privacy Over Time (_in submission_)

+Inferring Network Structure From Data (journal _in submission_)

 `2018`
 Network Structure Inference, A Survey: Motivations, Methods, and Applications